Navigating Uncharted Waters: Successes and Lessons Learned in 2020

 It seems as if the whole world is taking one deep, collective breath as the end of 2020 approaches.
 Although we are looking forward to what the new year will bring, the lessons learned in 2020 are crucial for the future of our global community.
 This year brought much uncertainty, yet one thing remained steadfast and clear: our mission to strengthen communities by delivering renewable energy and safe clean water.

 With our mission at the forefront, we were able to navigate uncharted waters, and the organization grew and strengthened in ways we hadn’t imagined before.
 Our approach has always centered on listening to local partners and communities and letting their knowledge guide project development.
 This vision has driven us for the past 23 years and served as the foundation of our success this year.

-What were the biggest challenges Green Empowerment faced in 2020?
+What were the biggest challenges Green Empowerment faced this year?

 Andrea: Like everyone else, 2020 was nothing like we had planned for it to be!
 While many of the challenges we faced mirror those of other organizations, one of the biggest challenges for Green Empowerment was tracking and adapting to the situation across so many countries.
 Fortunately, our partnership model meant that this was a collaborative effort with our staff and leadership on the ground, but it did feel daunting at times to support our staff when each country had different COVID-19 cases, travel restrictions and guidance.

 What new perspectives will Green Empowerment take into 2021 and beyond?